perrette/iisd-cdstoolbox/README.md

 Code related to offline processing of CDS Toolbox and CDS API data

+## How does this code relate to the CDS API ?

+This code builds on the powerful CDS API but focuses on local impact analysis.
+It makes it easier to retrieve a timeseries for a specific location or region, and save the result to a CSV file (a simpler format than netCDF for most climate adaptation practitioners).
+The next step will be to combine variables across multiple datasets, and aggregate them into asset classes (such as all energy-related variables) and perform actions such as bias correction (use of ERA5 and CMIP5).

 ## Download this code

 The easy way is to download the zipped archive: